“Where will I continue my studies?”

 Do you have any idea how many training offers have been created or developed in recent decades around the world?
 Prospective students who have just graduated from high school or graduates looking for continuing education opportunities are spoilt for choice!
 This is one of the reasons why the alumni network has become a strategic issue for any educational institution wishing to stand out from the national and international competition and recruit new students.

 Below you will find a (non-exhaustive) list of 5 reasons why alumni networks are so important:

 1. Recruit students

-Where did ultra high-net-worth individuals (UHNW) study?
-According to Wealth-X "World Ultra Wealth Report" from 2014, 5% of the world's educated UHNW individuals have attended the top ten universities which are all located in the United States (University of Pennsylvania, Stanford University, Columbia University, New York University, MIT, University of Chicago, Northwestern University, Yale University and Cornell University).
+What educational background do the world’s wealthy have?
+According to the Wealth-X report “World Ultra Wealth Report”, 5% of billionaires who have attended higher education are all graduates of the 10 best American universities (University of Pennsylvania, Stanford University, Columbia University, New York University, MIT, University of Chicago, Northwestern University, Yale University and Cornell University).

 2. Promote your training

-If you are not part of the top 10 or 20 universities in the world, you can still make the best out of Alumni relations to promote your institution and its high quality education.
+If your institution is not one of the top 10 or 20 universities in the world, you can still use your alumni network to promote your course.

 Many institutions use international accreditations, such as AMBA, Equis Standard or AACSB.
 However, whether an accreditation is obtained depends on whether the graduate network is integrated into the institution’s development strategy.

 “It is expected that the institution has a well-structured, dynamic alumni association that provides its members with real networking and continuing education services.”

 3. Supporting professional insertion and career ?